cotes2020/jekyll-theme-chirpy/_posts/2024-10-29-score-functions.md

 ||x||^2 = (x_1^2 + \dots + x_n^2)
 $$

-Is very similar to the operation we used on our scalar field from the [Lagrangian](#a-physics-field) except before we used the [Minkowski norm](https://en.wikipedia.org/wiki/Minkowski_norm).
+Is very similar to the operation we used on our scalar field from the [Lagrangian](#a-physics-field) except before we used the [Minkowski norm](https://en.wikipedia.org/wiki/Minkowski_norm) to be Lorentz invariant (which is not important in statistics).
 Following the theorems in [Hyvarinen's paper](https://jmlr.org/papers/volume6/hyvarinen05a/hyvarinen05a.pdf), we arrive at:

 $$
 \begin{gather*}